 In 1989, Cottrell became the first African American part-owner of a U.S. major league baseball franchise, the Texas Rangers.

-Comer Joseph Cottrell died on October 3, 2014 at the age of 82 in Dallas, Texas.
+Comer Joseph Cottrell, a member of Sigma Pi Phi fraternity, died on October 3, 2014 at the age of 82 in Dallas, Texas.
 He left behind a wife, Felisha Starks Cottrell, and five children.
 He was an important member of a selected line of African American entrepreneurs beginning with Madam C. J. Walker and Annie T. Malone who used the African American hair care market to amass sizeable wealth, some of which was later employed to support African American community institutions.